 Xterra is a different kind of triathlon wetsuit company.
 While most wetsuit brands are sold through a dealer network, Xterra wetsuits are only sold direct through the company’s website or at Xterra’s single retail outlet in San Diego, so there’s really no need to price shop for the best deal since the price is always going to be the same.
 Xterra is also a prolific marketer, sponsoring many events and groups.
 Because of that, Xterra’s name is recognized by most triathletes.
 In addition to wetsuits, Xterra makes a line of high-end speedsuits as well as other gear such as triathlon bags.
 In the end, though it is best known for its line of wetsuits that are generally recognized as very competitive and good quality — here is the lowdown, as well as some great discounts on Xterra wetsuits using our code (EBOOK).

-The Vector Pro X2 is nearly identical to the Vendetta with the exception being that the high-end nano-SCS coating featured on the Vendetta is been downgraded to a slightly less slick SCS (non-nano) coating.
-This means the Vector Pro X2 has a slightly increased drag coefficient, but also a slightly reduced sticker price.
-Also, while the Vendetta is available only as a full sleeve suit, the Vector can be purchased in both full sleeve and sleeveless models.
+The Vector is Xterra’s proven mid-range suit but is recently designed with some exciting features.
+It has thicker paneling straight through the suit, which will help swimmers who are doing colder lake swims as part of their workout or race.
+The Vector has a slightly increased drag coefficient, but also a slightly reduced sticker price when compared to the Vengeance.
+It is important to note that the Vector is only made as a full-sleeved model.
+If you need sleeveless, we recommend moving up to the Vengeance as it will be affordable given the typical price drop involved in going from sleeved to sleevless .
 The Vector’s technology and price point puts it in a class with such solid wetsuits as the Blue Seventy Helix, a great, versatile wetsuit that can often be had for a compelling price.
 You can get 50% off a new Vector by using our code, ‘EBOOK’, when checking out at Xterra’s online store at www.xterrawetsuits.com.
 That means a $600 full-sleeve Vector Pro can be yours for $300.
 A no-brainer.

-At the entry level for newbie triathletes is the Volt.
-Instead of maximum thickness 5mm neoprene, the Volt uses just 3mm in the front and 2mm in the back, so it doesn’t have anywhere near the buoyancy that the other Xterra suits provide.
+At the entry level for newbie triathletes is the Volt along with the Vivid.
+It is much more affordable and a quality entry-level suit.
+Instead of maximum thickness 5mm neoprene, the Volt and Vivd both use just 3mm in the front and 2mm in the back, so it doesn’t have anywhere near the buoyancy that the other Xterra suits provide.
+However, to most beginner triathletes, you probably won’t notice difference unless you happen to start racing at the HIM or IM levels.
 Additionally, it is only available in a sleeveless version.
 However, considering that it doesn’t cost much more than the price for a season of event rentals, it can be a compelling choice to beginning triathletes.
 If you plan to race in several triathlons, however, we would recommend spending up on something that you will be happy with for a few years, as your skills improve and you seek to turn in faster times.
 Moving up into a Mid Range wetsuit will likely allow you to improve with the wetsuit, and the suit will likely be more durable.